Happy New Year to our Portland JACL Family

 How blessed I am to have this acceptance and support from my ohana.

 Basic Rights Oregon, Our Families is an education project to raise the visibility, experiences, and public support of LGBT families of color within predominately straight communities of color.
 They invited straight leaders of color to an exclusive showing of three videos which interviewed families from Latino, African American, and Asian and Pacific Islander communities.
-The videos highlighted the individuals’ personal trials and triumphs, fears and relief in coming out to their families.
+The videos highlighted the The current incident in the Mohegan Sun was detected carrying out a warning released through the L’Auberge best-casinos-online.info in Louisiana. individuals” personal trials and triumphs, fears and relief in coming out to their families.
 We broke into small groups to discuss our reactions to seeing the videos, about how the videos resonate with our experience as community leaders, how our communities address or connect the trials or challenges that LGBT people face to our own issues, and ways to support LGBT people of color in our community.

 - If you hear a homophobic joke or remark, speak up and speak out.